Jreed25/Jreed25/README.md

 Hi, I am Jeremy Reed

 I am interested in being a software engineer.
-I would like to be full-stack since I enjoy both back and front-end I am currently majoring in computer science.
+I would like to be full-stack since I enjoy both back and front-end.
+I am currently majoring in computer science.
 I am proficient in C++, HTML, and Java.
 And I would say intermediate in CSS, Assembly Language, C, Python, and SQL.
 I am currently working on getting better with CSS and JS since I am taking a web development course, but I wish to become proficient in as many languages as possible, and I will work towards that.
 I am looking to collaborate on projects working with HTML, CSS, JS, C++, and Java.